mvgmb/HackaPet-1/a/README.md

 ### Using a Custom Theme

-Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).<br>
+Sometimes you might need to tweak the visual styles of Bootstrap (or equidefinirTelaDireitant package).<br>
 We suggest the following approach:

 * Create a new package that depends on the package you wish to customize, e.g. Bootstrap.